Mark Billingham: Novels

 Billingham's novel Lazybones won the Theakston's Old Peculier Crime Novel of the Year Award 2004 and he won the same award in 2009 for his novel Death Message.
-In The Dark was nominated for the Crime Writers Association Gold Dagger at the 2009 Crime Thriller Awards.
+In The Dark was nominated for the Crime Writers' Association Gold Dagger at the 2009 Crime Thriller Awards.
 In 2011, Billingham was inducted into the ITV3 Crime Thriller Awards Hall of Fame.

 Billingham was shortlisted for the 2015 Dagger in the Library UK Crime Writers' Association award for an author's body of work in British libraries.
 He was shortlisted again in 2019 and won the award in 2022.

-Recreation

-In-between writing, acting and stand-up, Billingham finds time to support Wolverhampton Wanderers, although his protagonist Thorne supports Tottenham Hotspur.

-The Other Half

-In 2015, Billingham collaborated on a musical project called The Other Half with My Darling Clementine, reading an original story alongside a soundtrack by the Americana band.